 How does it work?

 To get any rich result, you need structured data on your page.
+Add it to your mobile SEO strategy.
 Just like rich snippets, rich cards use structured data to tell search engines what your page is all about, so they can use it for the enhanced presentation.
 You need structured data to tell search engines about the meaning of the elements on your page and not just what they say.